Physical Zero-Knowledge Proof for Ripple Effect: Future Work

 \section{Future Work}

-We developed a physical protocol of zero-knowledge proof for Ripple Effect puzzle using $\Theta(kmn)$ cards.
-A possible future work is to develop a protocol for this puzzle that requires asymptotically fewer number of cards, or for other popular logic puzzles.
+We developed a physical protocol of ZKP for the Ripple Effect puzzle using $\Theta(kmn)$ cards.
+A possible future work is to develop a protocol for this puzzle that requires asymptotically fewer number of cards, or the one that can be performed using a deck of all different cards.

-Another challenging future work is to explore methods to physically verify other types of more complicated number-related functions.
+Another challenging future work is to find other Type 3B (non-Nikoli) logic puzzles and develop a ZKP for such puzzles, which may involve physical verification of more complicated number-related functions.